CyanD/cyand.github.io/_posts/2020-09/2020-09-02-working-log.md

 ##  2020/09/04 Fri.

+*

 ## Week 1 Summary

 * Compared the auto-regressive decoder and none auto-regressive one.
 Both of them could converge.
 * The duration model couldn't be well trained with only 1000 utterances, and reduced the quality of the generated speech.
 * Change the input format of model from concatenation of phoneme-tone-prosody embedding, into skip encoder, and then into sum.
 The sum of phoneme-tone-prosody embedding performed the best, since there's no information loss and the tone/prosody information was better fused into the phoneme embeddings.
 * Prepare for the oral defense.

+# Week 2

+## 2020/09/07 Mon.

+* Sum of phoneme tone and prosody embedding still generated bad speech

+## 2020/09/08 Tue.

+* Analysis the reason why generated speech is not good.

+## 2020/09/09 Wed.

+* Start to review the espnet code

+## 2020/09/10 Thu.

+* Fix the PTTS custom op integration bug

+## 2020/09/11 Fri.

+* OP integration bug

+## Week 2 Summary

+* Pause the progress of DurationTacotron model, and turn to use the espnet
+* Fixing the custom OP integration error